 Jodi G. Daniel, JD, MPH

-Director, Office of Policy and Planning
+Director, Office of Policy

-Jodi Daniel has served as Director in the Office of the National Coordinator for Health Information Technology (ONC), Department of Health and Human Services (HHS), since October 2005.
+Jodi Daniel has served as Director of the Office of Policy in the Office of the National Coordinator for Health Information Technology (ONC), Department of Health and Human Services (HHS).
 She is responsible for thought leadership, policy development, and identifying policy levers for health information technology (health IT) activities including, establishing new policies and working with other Federal agencies and private organizations to coordinate efforts regarding adoption and health information exchange.
 Ms. Daniel leads strategic initiatives regarding emerging issues in health care and technology, including consumer engagement using new technology (e.g., gaming, social media, mHealth), health IT safety (including clinical decision support, usability, and safety oversight), personalized medicine, and big data.
 She leads ONC’s regulatory activities to develop standards and certification criteria for electronic health records and to establish a governance mechanism for nationwide health information exchange.
 She also considers legal and ethical issues regarding health IT, such as liability, fraud and abuse laws, and patient access to information.
 Ms. Daniel manages ONC’s federal advisory committees, which provide advice on all health IT policy and standards related matters, and developed the Federal Health IT Strategic Plan.